Boy sitting in wheelchair

 If you are in need your records, please call 414-937-2065 or email caserecords@mcfihope.org.

 To access your records, you will need to fill out one of the following forms, either electronically and emailed back or one that can be printed, filled out and faxed.
-The printable form is also available in Spanish.

 Diversity